GreptimeTeam/greptimedb/docs/rfcs/2023-05-09-distributed-planner.md

 ## Merge Operation

 This RFC proposes to add a new expression node `MergeScan` to merge result from several regions in the frontend.
-It warp the abstraction of remote data and execution, and expose a `TableScan` interface to upper level.
+It wrap the abstraction of remote data and execution, and expose a `TableScan` interface to upper level.

 ``` text
         ▲